 Training courses generally lead to a bachelor’s degree in osteopathy (a BSc Hons, BOst or BOstMed) or a masters degree (MOst).
 Courses usually consist of four years of full-time training, five years part-time or a mixture of full or part-time.
 There are also courses with accelerated pathways for doctors and physiotherapists.

 A degree course includes anatomy, physiology, pathology, pharmacology, nutrition and biomechanics, plus at least 1,000 hours of clinical training.
 Read more here about the 11 UK institutions currently accredited to provide osteopathic training.

-If you have any feedback or concerns in relation to osteopathic education or the courses we recognise please contact Marcus Dye on email@example.com or 020 7357 6655 ext 240.
+If you have any feedback or concerns in relation to osteopathic education or the courses we recognise please contact the Professional Standards Department on email@example.com or 020 7357 6655 x240.
 We will treat all contacts with the strictest confidence.

 A practising osteopath must be covered by professional indemnity insurance for a minimum of £2.5 million, to ensure that a patient harmed by treatment can be adequately compensated.

 As an osteopath you may work with children and/or vulnerable adults so, as part of your registration, you are required to have an enhanced check for regulated activity which is performed by the Government agency the Disclosure and Barring Service (DBS).